bioe-488/bioe-488.github.io/_posts/2022-07-04-Repo-Creation.md

 Goto this link: [https://edu.cs.illinois.edu/create-gh-repo/fa22_bioe488/](https://edu.cs.illinois.edu/create-gh-repo/fa22_bioe488/)

 Follow the prompts to create your BIOE488 repo for the Fall 2022 semester.
-This URL will take them to login via Shibboleth with their UIUC credentials.
+This URL will take you to login via Shibboleth using your UIUC credentials.

-Once created, the path to your repo will have the form: https://github.com/illinois-bioe/fa22_bioe488_NETID.git
+Once created, the path to your repo will have the form: https://github.com/illinois-bioe/fa22_bioe488_<YOUR NETID>.git